budnyinqa/CSharp-OOP-Exercises/README.md

 ### Decompression
-The counterpart, takes the compressed bitstream and the dictionary of character–code mappings to reconstruct the original text.
+The counterpart, takes the compressed bitstream and the dictionary of character-code mappings to reconstruct the original text.
 It reads the bitstream character by character, skipping any delimiters (such as commas) that may appear, and accumulates bits until a matching entry is found in the dictionary:
 ```C#
 // Just in case, we set up a trap to catch errors
 // which we won’t handle in this code,